Kenneth-Tel/My-Modern-C-By-Examples/README.md

 </details>

 > [!NOTE]
-> While it's the compilers job to concatenate it, the C Standard demands this behaviour: Defined Behaviour.
+> 1. Takeaway 5.3 #1 Consecutive string literals are concatenated.

-Takeaway 5.3 #1 Consecutive string literals are concatenated.
+> 2. While it's the compilers job to concatenate it, the C Standard demands this behaviour: Defined Behaviour.

 ## 2. Values and Representation.
 > [!WARNING]